IsraelCost/api-reader-book/README.md

 # api-reader-book

-# the api-reader-book is an application that connect readers to books
+The api-reader-book is an application that connect readers to books.
+The database used is mysql.
-# this is an application to aplicate my knowledge in typescript and typeORM
+This is an application to aplicate my knowledge in typescript and typeORM.